OSAC logo

 The U.S. Department of State has not included a Terrorism “T” Indicator on the Travel Advisory for the Dominican Republic.

 There are no known organized domestic terrorist groups.
-Santo Domingo experienced its first incident of domestic terrorism in 2014, when a male ignited an incendiary device on a crowded subway car, killing one person and injuring dozens.
+Santo Domingo experienced its first known incident of domestic terrorism in 2014, when a male ignited an incendiary device on a crowded subway car, killing one person and injuring dozens.
 The Dominican Republic is an integral transportation hub of the Caribbean, with several international airports, and is generally permissive for travel.
 As such, it is a likely transit point for extremists from within the region, Africa, and Europe.

 Political Violence and Civil Unrest